-Computer Science II: Databases introduces students to the basic concepts of databases including types of databases, general database environments, and the importance of data to the business world.
-Discussion with hands-on activities will include database design, normalization of tables, and development of tables, queries, reports, and applications.
-Students will be familiarized with the use of ANSI standard Structured Query Language.
-Discussions will include database administration and data maintenance.
+Website and Database Development will provide students a basic understanding of the essential Web and Database skills and business practices that directly relate to Internet technologies used in Web site and Database design and development.
+Students will learn to develop Web sites using Hypertext Markup Language (HTML) and Cascading Style Sheets (CSS).
+Additionally students will be introduced to the basic concepts of databases including types of databases, general database environments, database design, normalization and development of tables, queries, reports, and applications.
+Students will be familiarized with the use of ANSI Standard Structured Query Language.
 Students will be introduced to data concepts such as data warehousing, data mining, and BIG Data.
 Students will develop a business application using database software such as Microsoft Access.
-Students will be required to demonstrate skills such as team building, work ethic, communications, documentation, and adaptability.